 LGBTQ+ Rights under Attack – a Global Outlook

-Join us for a discussion on the the global backlash to LGBTQ + rights.
-Together with the Royal Dramatic Theatre, we invite you to a seminar on LGBTQ+ rights under threat.
+Together with the Royal Dramatic Theatre, we held a seminar on LGBTQ+ rights under threat.

 The Universal Declaration of Human Rights (UDHR) declares the protection against violence and discrimination based on sexual orientation and gender identity, but the reality for many LGBTQ+ people is profoundly different.
 Europe is facing great challenges as populism and nationalistic values have grown in recent years.
 Various movements now call for a return to ”traditional values” and LGBTQ+ rights are under attack in several countries.
 Since the election of President Trump, the US have withdrawn several anti-discrimination laws and in June 2017 thousands of people demonstrated in protest, claiming the president is threating LGBTQ+ rights.
 At the same time, countries across the world are limiting rights and freedoms for LGBTQ+ people and endangering their possibilities to organize and live openly, the persecution and killing of gay men in Chechnya in 2017 being one of the most severe examples.

 Is there a global backlash to LGBTQ+ rights?
 How has the restrain of rights developed?
 How can we strengthen the rights for the LGBTQ+ community, how shall it be done and what is the way forward?